 Slim Pork Chop Express

 A feast of a Sunday dinner!
-Choose between beer-can chicken or roasted beef and enjoy with a mountain of Yorkshire pudding and some roasted vegetables.
+Choose between beer-can chicken or roasted beef and enjoy with a mountain of Yorkshire puddings and some roasted vegetables.
 Finish off with a sharing cookie crumble sundae (or don’t share and enjoy it all to yourself!)

 The Egg Café

-The best vegetarian roast in the city! (or see we think).
+The best vegetarian roast in the city! (or so we think).
 Enjoy their homemade nut roast served with roast potatoes, sweet potato mash, roast parsnips, broccoli & other vegetables.
 You can even take your own bottle of wine to enjoy with your veggie Sunday dinner.

 The Buyers Club